elmahio/documentation/docs/elmah-io-apps-slack.md

+---
+title: Integrate elmah.io with Slack
+description: Automatically receive messages in Slack when new errors are logged to elmah.io.
+With our Slack app, integrating Slack is only a few mouse clicks away.
+---

 # Install Slack App for elmah.io

 Log into elmah.io and go to the log settings.
 Click the Apps tab.
 Locate the Slack app and click the *Install* button.
 You will be asked to allow access from elmah.io: